If you are looking for mental health services for your child, youth, or yourself, you may have different options, depending on your situation.

 If you or someone else are in immediate danger, or are a danger to themselves or others:

 Go to: the IWK Health Centre Emergency Department or the emergency department closest to you.

 The Nova Scotia Mental Health Crisis Telephone Line provides crisis intervention for children, youth and adults experiencing a mental health crisis or mental distress.

 The service is available 24 hours a day, seven days a week, to support callers who present with suicidal thoughts, self-harming thoughts or behaviors, overwhelming anxiety, difficulty coping with distress, psychotic or distorted thinking, depression, substance use difficulties or any other self-identified mental health concerns.
 The crisis line also supports families, friends, community agencies and others to manage mental health crisis through education, outreach and consultation.

 The Mental Health Mobile Crisis Team is a partnership of the Nova Scotia Health Authority, the Halifax Regional Police, and the IWK Health Centre.

 Kids Help Phone offers 24/7 support across Canada, including professional counselling, information and referrals and volunteer-led, text-based support to young people in both English and French.

-This phone and text line is operated by Dalhousie Student Union, and offers confidential, non-judgemental, active listening and support to anyone who has experienced or has been affected by sexualized violence.
-You are not required to give any personal identifying information to receive support.
+This text support line is operated by Dalhousie Student Union, and offers support to those impacted by sexualized violence, their loved ones, friends, or classmates, as well as resource navigation for both on-and off-campus supports.
+You are never required to provide any identifying information to receive support.